bocke/bocke/README.md

 ## 🧠 About Me
 - **Location:** Belgrade, Serbia, South-Eastern Europe.
 - **Background:** IT & FOSS enthusiast, self-taught programmer, and long-time Linux user
-- **First computer:** 386SX PC clone with Hercules mono graphics and 1 MB of RAM
-  > That probably tells you how long I’ve been around. 😄

 ---